MaxwellLevenson/puzzle-tools/README.md

 This repo holds original tools for solving puzzle challenges.

 ## General Puzzle Rules
-Nothing is a coincidence
+1. Nothing is a coincidence
-The title is a clue, any words that seem out of place are clues Never should need to brute force
+2. The title is a clue, any words that seem out of place are clues
+3. Never should need to brute force
-Organize information in a spreadsheet
+4. Organize information in a spreadsheet
+5. When in doubt, Google

 ## Puzzle Tricks
 - Ciphers: Vigenere, Caesar, Pigpen, Beale, Morse Code